Concordia University Irvine

 Social Security Card

 A Social Security card is issued by the Social Security Administration with a unique Social Security Number (SSN) along with your legal name (name on your passport).
-A Social Security Number is required for everyone who works in the U.S., including individuals in F-1, J-1 and H-1 visa.
+A Social Security Number is required for everyone who works in the U.S., including individuals with F-1, J-1, and H-1 visas.
 This number will be yours for life.
 If you have previously had a SSN, you can apply for a duplicate card.
 You will need the number for many purposes in the U.S. including employment and paying taxes.
 A Social Security card is not a work permit.

 Working While Waiting for a SSN